 If the logistics or delivery process is at all manual involving hours for staff to tell a customer delivery information, then the companies have their clue that it may be time to update the shipping practice.

 Know what to change, but how?

 Solution 1: Redefine standard operating procedure to smooth the working process

 For the first scenario, the problem is rooted in the lack of a clear working flow.
 Consequently, human resources are wasted on many steps of the process, from training to real-time working.
-Thus, before having any big changes, companies should make sure their team is moving the right wheel at the right time by redefining your standard operating procedures.
-With a good SOP, staff will have a clear working direction - a step by step process on how to get work done.
+Thus, before having any big changes, companies should make sure their team is moving the right wheel at the right time by redefining their standard operating procedures.
+With a good SOP, staff will have a clear working direction - a step-by-step process on how to get work done.

 Solution 2: Adopt industrialization to boost efficiency

 In the era of technology, robots are able to save a considerable amount of time and effort thanks to the elimination of manual interference.
 To understand better, take a look at a real case study from LightBulbs.com

 Initially, LightBulbs.com owned six shipping workstations, all with standalone, carrier-provided shipping software.
 The workload was massive and cumbersome as the processes were manual when staff had to enter orders in multiple carrier systems, type in the dimensions of every package, and then choose the best carrier rate and service.
 And when holiday seasons came with doubled workloads, shipping became their biggest bottleneck.

 To solve this problem, LightBulbs.com implemented a Transportation Management System (TMS) for parcel shipping, gaining the ability to load all carriers onto one platform and automating carrier rate shopping and shipment processing.
 As a result, LightBulbs.com succeeded in streamlining and increasing shipping orders completion.